Krejcikova and Ram win 2nd Australian Open title in 3 years

 Fans, who had stayed after Naomi Osaka’s win over Jennifer Brady in the women’s singles final hoping to witness a home Slam triumph, vocally tried to lift Ebden and Stosur.
 But it was to no avail.

-The Australian pair cut down their errors in the second set and seemed to be getting back into the match but when Ram held serve easily in the ninth game, it put the pressure immediately back on Ebden’s serve.

-Another couple of errors left Ebden and Stosur staring at a match point.
-And when Ebden pulled a forehand wide after a long baseline exchange, it was all over in just 59 minutes.

-Krajcikova said the partnership with Ram works because of their approach to the game.
+Krejcikova said her partnership with Ram works because of their approach to the game.

 “I just feel we understand each other on and off the court,” she said.
 “He’s just really easygoing and it works out.”